 Federal Spending and the Debt

-If we are to pass along to our kids and grandkids a nation with at least as much opportunity as was passed to us, we must get out fiscal house in order.
-This budget plan helps offer the country the chance do just that.
+If we are to pass along to our kids and grand kids a nation with at least as much opportunity as was passed to us, we must get out fiscal house in order.

 Many difficult decisions must be made, but I believe that Congress must remember that every dollar it spends is either taken from a taxpayer who earned it or borrowed – with interest – for future generations to repay.
 We cannot correct all of the mistakes of the past at once, but we have to get started now at putting the country on a fiscally responsible path.